- What is breast reconstruction?

-Health insurance policies often cover most or all of the cost of reconstruction after a mastectomy.
-Check your policy to make sure you are covered, and find out what your co-payment might be (that is, what portion of the bill you’ll be expected to pay out of pocket).
+Health insurance policies often cover most or all of the cost of reconstruction after a mastectomy, but this might not always be the case for reconstruction after breast-conserving surgery or lumpectomy.
+Check your policy to make sure you are covered, and find out what your co-pay might be (that is, what portion of the bill you’ll be expected to pay out of pocket).
 Also, see if there are any limits on what types of reconstruction are covered.

 Getting ready for surgery

 Your breast surgeon and your plastic surgeon should give you clear instructions on how to prepare for surgery.
 These will probably include:

 - Instructions to take or avoid certain vitamins, medicines, and supplements for a period of time before your surgery

 - Guidelines on eating and drinking before surgery

 Plan to have someone take you home after your surgery or your stay in the hospital.
 You may also need them to stay and help you out for a few days.